aselshall/rm/README.md

 ### High Performance Computing (HPC) Resources
 HiPerGator AI: Access the fastest artificial intelligence supercomputer in higher education.
 FGCU is partnered with the University of Florida to provide faculty and students with unparalleled computing power.
 The possibilities are endless when applied to instruction, research, and course development.
 Please contact the University Help Desk to learn more.

-## Program Learning Outcomes
-The learning outcomes for the Master of Science in Engineering (MSE) Program are as follows: [Link](https://aselshall.github.io/rm/admin/outcome)